Last Updated on November 30, 2023

 Improving Your Health Can Lower Your Rates

 Some people don’t realize it is as simple as that.
 It’s just like having a test you know you have to pass.
 You don’t just show, you study and practice so when it’s time for the test you ace it!
 As a diabetic, before you apply for life insurance make sure you are going to pass the medical exam.
 Or if we feel that applying on a medical exam basis is NOT in your best interest, we’ll recommend a no exam life insurance policy.

-With the combination of eating better and exercise you will be able to increase your chances of passing and getting a lower rate.
+With the combination of eating better and exercise you will be able to increase your chances of passing the paramedical examination and getting a lower rate.
 Cutting tobacco from your list of bad habits will also increase your chances of getting a lower premium and better coverage.
 A few small life tweaks will help you in the long run.

 How We Can Help You!